houby-studio/small-business-fridge/README.md

 ## Want to know more?

+> ⚠️ NEEDS UPDATING: Current text block is from version 1.0.x and does not reflect new features available in new versions

 Go checkout [Wiki](https://github.com/houby-studio/small-bussiness-fridge/wiki) for more detailed informations and getting started guides.

 ## Images

+> ⚠️ NEEDS UPDATING: Current text block is from version 1.0.x and does not reflect new features available in new versions

 ### E-Shop